 Other Thoughts: Sometimes you have to be thankful for what you got.
 It's not Kincaid, but it does do a decent job as a short technical course.
-It's a real full 18 holes, which is more than you can get at most of the other courses in Anchorage.
-It's also a closer alternative for those coming from the north.
-There is a great group of guys that hold a meet up league.
+This is the type of course demands accuracy and patients.
+The course itself is very quiet and tranquil and it's a real full 18 holes, which is more than you can get at most of the other courses in Anchorage.

 Peters Creek DGC

 Pros: Nice lines and a few long drive par 3's The creek makes this course almost relaxing. the grounds keepers do a good job of keeping the course fairly clean and its always a fun course to play.